What is the Schengen Information System (SIS)?

 What types of information are shared by Ireland?

 Ireland has opted to participate in certain specific parts of the SIS II.
-Ireland will send and receive SIS II information (termed ‘Alerts’) on persons and objects; for example persons wanted for criminal purposes, missing persons and objects which have been stolen or are wanted as evidence for a judicial purpose.
+Ireland sends and receives SIS II information (termed ‘Alerts’) on persons and objects; for example persons wanted for criminal purposes, missing persons and objects which have been stolen or are wanted as evidence for a judicial purpose.

 Examples under each category:

-Since go-live, Ireland has been sending and receiving Alerts under the following five SIS II provisions (Articles of the Council Decision 2007/533/JHA);
+Ireland has been sending and receiving Alerts under the following six SIS II provisions (Articles of the Council Decision 2007/533/JHA);

 What are the benefits of sharing information to other member countries of SIS?